-Car accidents are the most common type of personal injury cases our Jacksonville injury lawyers handle.
-This may be because Jacksonville presents difficult driving conditions with many road construction projects, interstate highways, bridges and heavy traffic, all of which can result in serious car and trucking accidents.
+Car accidents are the most common type of personal injury cases our Jacksonville car crash injury lawyers handle.
+This may be because Jacksonville presents difficult driving conditions with many road construction projects, interstate highways, bridges and heavy traffic, all of which can result in serious car wrecks and car crashes.
 Jacksonville is also a regional hub for the trucking industry with its bustling port and proximity to I-10, I-95 and railways.
+Truck and car accidents often cause serious injuries or even death.
 In fact, there are more than 200,000 traffic accidents a year in Jacksonville, according to the Florida Department of Motor Vehicles.

-Our attorneys have handled car accident cases in the Jacksonville area including: rear-end collisions; failure to stop at a red light or stop sign; failing to yield to oncoming traffic when making a left turn; improper lane changes; speeding; texting while driving; driving under the influence; and failing to stay in the appropriate travel lane.
+Our Jacksonville car accident lawyers have handled car wreck cases including: rear-end collisions; failure to stop at a red light or stop sign; failing to yield to oncoming traffic when making a left turn; improper lane changes; speeding; texting while driving; driving under the influence; and failing to stay in the appropriate travel lane.

-Our Jacksonville attorneys find that people in car crashes who suffer personal injuries are usually faced with a whole new array of issues and terminology which can be confusing, like personal injury protection insurance,uninsured motorist coverage, maximum medical improvement, obtaining fair settlement for your damaged vehicle, obtaining a rental car, and going back to work.
-Our accident attorneys can handle these issues for you, explain your rights and determine the best course of action for your situation.
+Our Jacksonville car wreck attorneys find that people in car crashes who suffer personal injuries are usually faced with a whole new array of issues and terminology which can be confusing, like personal injury protection insurance,uninsured motorist coverage, maximum medical improvement, obtaining fair settlement for your damaged vehicle, obtaining a rental car, and going back to work.
+Our car wreck accident attorneys can handle these issues for you, explain your rights and determine the best course of action for your situation.

 Revisions to laws, such as the recent change in personal injury protection insurance, can make dealing with a car wreck even more daunting.
 The updated law states that anyone injured in a car accident has only fourteen days after being in a car accident to obtain qualified medical care.
 To receive medical and lost wage benefits in excess of $2,500, a qualified medical provider must determine the injured person has an “emergency medical condition.”
 If a person injured in an accident does not get medical care from a qualified medical provider within fourteen days, that person will not be eligible for any personal injury protection benefits at all.